-Multiple engineering orders, each with an associated job card, can be created for a technical publication.
+On the Engineering Orders tab, multiple engineering orders, each with an associated job card, can be created for a technical publication.
 Each engineering order is used to create a task card for each affected aircraft.
 The task cards are used to create work orders to implement the requirements of the technical publication.
-When you specify an engineering order for a technical publication, you can optionally select to automatically complete all associated engineering orders.
+When you specify an engineering order for a technical publication, you can optionally select the Complete Associated Engineering Orders check box to automatically complete all associated engineering orders.
 By using this option, when any individual work order is completed, all task cards that are generated from the technical publication for a particular aircraft are automatically completed.
 If you choose not to automatically complete all associated engineering orders, you avoid deactivating associated engineering orders, and each task card work order must be completed individually.
-You can also select to complete all associated engineering orders before the method of compliance is reported for each of the associated aircraft.
+You can also select the Complete All Engineering Orders Before MOC check box to complete all associated engineering orders before the method of compliance is reported for each of the associated aircraft.